 |Utilities||Dishwasher, Washing machine|

 Oil central heating.
-Electric oven & hob, microwave, fridge/freezer, washing machine, dishwasher, TV with basic Satellite, DVD, CD/radio, WiFi, library of books/games/DVDs.
+Electric oven & hob, microwave, fridge/freezer, washing machine, dishwasher, TV with Freeview, DVD, WiFi, library of books/games/DVDs.
 All fuel & power inc. in rent.
 Bed linen & towels inc. in rent.
 Cot & highchair on request.
 Ample off road parking.
-Secure storage for bikes/walking equipment.
+Storage for bikes/walking equipment.
 Patio with furniture & shared BBQ.
 Shared grassed paddock.
 Sorry, no pets & no smoking.
 Shops & pubs 10 mins walk.
-Note: There is no mobile signal.
+Note: Very limited mobile signal.

 The ultimate in "year-round" appeal, the Peak District offers countryside, picturesque villages and magnificent scenery.
 It touches upon six counties and encloses 555 square miles of open moorland, flowing rivers, and wooded dales.